 Is Sephora Closed Due To Coronavirus?
 Here's How The Brand Is Responding To The Pandemic

-Late on Monday, March 16, Sephora confirmed on its website it would temporarily close all its locations.
+In March 2020, Sephora released a serious update regarding its response to the global coronavirus pandemic in the U.S. Late on Monday, March 16, 2020, Sephora confirmed on its website it would temporarily close all its locations.
 "Today we have made the difficult decision to close all of our retail stores in the US and Canada and implement remote working for employees in our corporate offices from 5pm local time tomorrow (Tuesday, March 17) through Friday, April 3," the brand wrote in a statement.